maxdesalle/42/netwhat/research.md

 ## What are the rules to make 2 devices communicate using IP addresses?

 computer --> gateway --> internet --> gateway --> computer

+## How does routing work with IP?

+IP routing is the process where data is transmitted from one computer to another and needs to find the quickest path across the internet to reach the other computer.
+Routers refer to internal routing tables to make decisions about how to route packets along network paths.

+## What is a default gateway for routing?

+A default gateway is the node in a computer network using the IP suite that esrvers as the router (forwarding host) to other networks when no other route specification matches the destination IP address of a packet.
+A router merely forwards the packets between networks with different network prefixes.

+The gateway is also used as firewall, proxy,...

+## What is a port from an IP point of view and what is it used for when connecting to another device?

+A port is a communication endpoint, and is always associated with an IP address of a host and the type of transport protocol used for communication.
+The combination of an IP address and a port is called a *socket* which is the route which will be used to transfer data.

+- Ports between 0 and 1023 identify the most commonly used services and are called the *well-known port numbers*
+- Ports between 1024 and 49151 identify the registered ports
+- Ports between 49152 and 65535 identify the dynamic/private/ephemeral ports